GaijinEntertainment/DagorEngine/_docs/source/dagor-tools/resource-building/resource_building.md

 To avoid this, you should either:

-- Sequentially build both packages using one batch file:
+- sequentially build both packages using one batch file:
   `-package:package_name -package:package_name_hq`

+or

-- Or create two separate batch files: one for the main resource package (non-HQ textures) and another specifically for HQ textures.
+- create two separate batch files: one for the main resource package (non-HQ textures) and another specifically for HQ textures.
 ```

-## Option 2 - Building a Specific Package and Its Dependencies
+### Option 2: Building a Specific Package and Its Dependencies

 In *daNetGame-based* games, packages often have cross-references.
 When something
 changes in a "common" package, you need to ensure that everything works